antronerds/r2-training-courses/docs/Molecular_Oncology_CRC.md

 TP53 mutations were found in 60% of the CRCs.
 However, gene set enrichment analyses indicated that their transcriptional consequences varied among the CMSs and were most pronounced in CMS1-immune and CMS4-mesenchymal.

-Dataset being used:<br>
+.

+### TP53 activation

+In the coming analyses we will use the dataset:<br>
 **Exp Colon Cell Lines (TP53 +/-) Nutlin-3A-etoposide - Sammons - 30 - DESeq2_rlog - tpm109geo**.

-4 drugs are used:

-The four drugs can be diveded in two types.
+In this expriment, 4 drugs were tested that can be diveded in two types.

-### TP53 activation

-Etoposide:  Clinically relevant activators of wild-type p53, Activates p53 via induction of  DNA double strand breaks.
+Etoposide:  Clinically relevant activators of wild-type p53.
+Activates p53 via induction of  DNA double strand breaks.
 Initiation double strand breaks but leads of course to resitance and secondary malignancies.
 Nutlin-3A:  MDM2 inhibitor nutlin-3A to activate wild-type p53 in a non-genotoxic, considered a proto-oncogene.